Update: N.Y. Expands Eligibility for $800M Grant Program to Help Small Businesses Recover from the COVID-19 Pandemic

 Eligible businesses must demonstrate a loss of annual gross receipts of at least 25 percent (by Dec.
 31, 2020 in comparison to 2019) or any other economic challenge that resulted from the COVID-19 pandemic.
 This could include hardships resulting from compliance with protocols (health and safety) that created a need to for the business to close, interrupt operations or modify itself.

-Applicants must also have annual gross receipts from 2019 or 2020 between $25,000 and $500,000, and must also not owe any federal, state or local taxes prior to July 15, 2020.
+Applicants must also have annual gross receipts from 2019 between $25,000 and $2.5 million — an increase from the original $500,000 — and must also not have owed any federal, state or local taxes prior to July 15, 2020.
 Additional qualifications must be met and potential applicants should familiarize themselves with the complete list of eligibility requirements before applying.
 There also are certain business and entities that are ineligible, including non-profits, churches and businesses that conduct political or lobbying activities.

-Businesses that received federal assistance during the pandemic such as PPP loans of $100,000 or less and Shuttered Venue Operator Grants of $150,000 or less are eligible.
+Businesses that received federal assistance during the pandemic such as PPP loans of $250,000 or less (originally $100,000 until Hochul's announcement) and Shuttered Venue Operator Grants of $150,000 or less are eligible.
 However, any business that received a Restaurant Revitalization Fund award is ineligible for a New York state recovery grant.

 What Funding is Available from the Small Business Grant Program?